 On your subscriber page, there is a button called Actions.

-When you choose the option, Forget, the subscriber’s data will be completely removed.
-Everything will be permanently deleted including reports, clicks, profile data, etc.
+When you choose the Forget option, the subscriber’s data will be completely removed.
+Everything will be permanently deleted including reports, clicks, and profile data.

 This will allow you to comply with GDPR.
 That said, it is a major step to completely remove a subscriber, which is why we implemented an additional confirmation.

 Everyone makes mistakes.
 The last thing you want to do is delete a happy subscriber’s information by accident.
-As a safety measure, you will need to type in the word “FORGET” to confirm the deletion.
+As a safety measure, you will need to confirm the deletion.

-When you click the Forget button after typing in “FORGET”, the user’s data is completely wiped from the system within 30 days.
+When you hit the Forget button, the user’s data will be completely wiped from the system within 30 days.

-We built an automated Forget feature to make it easy for you to comply with this GDPR email marketing rule.
-But our hope is that you will never have to use it!
+We built this Forget feature to make it easy for you to comply with this GDPR email marketing rule.
+But we hope you will never have to use it!

 If you are not sure that you have this information, MailerLite might be able to help you find it.